Disclaimer: As an Amazon Associate we earn from qualifying purchases at no additional costs to you.

 Can you save money with the right choice?

 The Oral B Pro 1000 is often cheaper, which probably has something to do with the fact that it is the best selling model from this manufacturer, far outstripping sales of other models.

 But the Oral B Pro 500 is by no means expensive, falling well within the budget of most potential buyers.

 Also, waiting for special deals and discount sales can help you save money on either option.
-This is one more reason why it is smart to purchase your electric toothbrushes online at Amazon or one of the other online retail outlets.
+This is one more reason why it is smart to purchase your electric toothbrushes online.
+You can order at Amazon or one of the other online retail outlets.

-Then review this Oral B electric toothbrush comparison of these models once again before choosing your ideal model that has features and advantages to your preference.
+Then review this Oral B electric toothbrush comparison of these models once again.
+After that choose your ideal model that has features and advantages to your preference.

-Hopefully this Oral B electric toothbrush comparison has been of some help in understanding the difference between similar models from the popular manufacturer.
+Hopefully this Oral B electric toothbrush comparison has been of some value.
+And helped you understand the difference between similar models from the popular manufacturer.

 For detailed information about a specific model, including an in-depth electric toothbrush review, be sure to click on the links.

-And once you are convinced that a particular model is your best choice, you can order it online using the links on the electric toothbrush review – or pick up a model at your nearest retail outlet like Walgreens, Safeway or Target.
+And once you are convinced that a particular model is your best choice, you can order it online.
+You may use the links on the electric toothbrush review.
+Or you can pick up a model at your nearest retail outlet like Walgreens, Safeway or Target.